 How to Work with Contractors

 In the real estate investing industry, it is common to have many kinds of business partners.
-From financing, to real estate agents, to landscapers—to make a flip successful, you usually need more hands on deck than just your own.
+From financing house flipping, to real estate agents, to landscapers—to make a flip successful, you usually need more hands on deck than just your own.
 And these partnerships need nurturing.

-Our experts have tips, tricks, and teachings to help guide you in the right direction to ensure that the work with your contractors runs smoothly, the job will get finished, and everybody leaves the project accomplished.
+Our expert house flipping investors have tips, tricks, and teachings to help guide you in the right direction to ensure that the work with your contractors runs smoothly, the job will get finished, and everybody leaves the project accomplished.

 Question: How do you get a contractor to finish a job?

 “Never pay for work not completed.
 If they say they need a deposit, they are likely broke.
 Home Depot contract services are a reliable place to go if you do not have experience in construction.
 And always pay on time.”

 -Daniel Carr, flips in Georgia, Alabama, and Florida, over 200 flips completed, 19 years in the industry

 “We give contractors draws every week.
 They have to finish weekly milestone to get paid.
 I also bring food and drinks to my contractors and ensure to pay them on time.
 If they tell me it’s going to cost me more money doing this or that or there is unexpected repair, I just tell them to do it.
 I don’t bargain.
 I treat them well financially.”